Mount Le Conte (Tennessee): History

 There is controversy over which member of the Le Conte family the mountain was named for.
 The United States Geological Survey lists geologist Joseph Le Conte as the man for whom the mountain was named, supposedly by Swiss explorer Arnold Guyot.
-However, in recent years this claim has been challenged by local authorities (including the authors of A Natural History of Mount Le Conte), who believe that the mountain derives its name from Joseph's older brother John Le Conte, a physicist at South Carolina College.
+However, in recent years this claim has been challenged by local authorities (including the authors of A Natural History of Mount Le Conte), who believe that the mountain derives its name from Joseph's older brother John Le Conte, a physicist at the University of South Carolina.
 Their story alleges that the mountain was named by Samuel Buckley in respect to John's help in moving his barometer to Waynesville, North Carolina, at Buckley's request.

 Although the mountain was measured in the 1850s, very little activity took place on the mountain until the 1920s, when Paul Adams moved to Knoxville, Tennessee.
 An enthusiastic hiker and explorer, Adams spent much of his free time creating adventures in the mountains.
 In 1924 he joined the Great Smoky Mountain Conservation Association, a group dedicated to making the region into a national park.
-As part of this push, later that year he led an expedition up the mountain with dignitaries from Washington, in order to show the group what rugged beauty those mountains held.
-The group spent the night in a large tent, on which site LeConte Lodge was eventually built and became a popular resort near the top of the peak.
+As part of this push, later that year he led an expedition up the mountain with dignitaries from Washington, D.C., in order to show the group what rugged beauty those mountains held.
+The group spent the night in a large tent, on which site LeConte Lodge was eventually built.
 The trip was a great success, and about a decade later Mount Le Conte and the surrounding region was protected as part of the Great Smoky Mountains National Park.